juandjara/pressunto/app/routes/__info/privacy.md

 ### Login data

-Your login data will be used only to read the user name and profile picture, which organizations the user belongs to and to read and write code from the repositories (public or private).
+Your login data will be used only to read the user name and profile picture for your user, which organizations the user belongs to and the code of the repositories that you link to projects in this app.
 No other information will be accesed, such as issues, PRs, discussions, actions or other keys and settings.
+These login credentials will also be used to write updates to your content when using the editing interface.
-For more information on how data from GitHub is accesed, you can check the [public source code](https://github.com/juandjara/pressunto/blob/master/app/lib/github.ts).
+For more specific information on how data from GitHub is accesed, you can check the [public source code](https://github.com/juandjara/pressunto/blob/master/app/lib/github.ts).

 ### Cookie data

 When a login action is performed successfully, an access token is generated and the user name and email are fetched from the GitHub API.
 This data is stored inside a cookie in the cookie storage of the user's browser.
-The access token is valid forever, but the access can be revoked from github any time at the [applicattions settings page](https://github.com/settings/applications/) revoking the access from the pressunto app.
+This cookie is valid for 7 days, and can be revoked from github at any time using GitHub [applicattions settings page](https://github.com/settings/applications/), revoking the access from the pressunto app.
 Also, when a user logs out of the application, this cookie is deleted from the user's browser.

 ### Data saved in DB